koolapps/guesshub/README.md

 ![Screenshot](screenshot.png?raw=true)

-A simple game for coders - given a code patch taken from a GitHub commit, guess which repository it comes from.
+A simple coding game - given a patch taken from a GitHub commit, guess which repository it comes from.

 ### Open Source Projects Used